Murilo-Capristo/Murilo-Capristo/README.md

 - 🤔 Exploring new technologies and developing software solutions.
 - 🎓 Studying ADS at FIAP.
-- 💼 Currently available for Junior Full Stack Dev positions.
+- 💼 Currently available for Full Stack Dev positions.

 ## My Skills